 Consult your adviser: All students need their adviser’s permission at two stages of the process: once before their initial registration for the semester, and again to approve their final class schedule on/before the registration deadline (the second Friday of classes each semester).
 Before declaring their major, students are assigned a “pre-major” adviser.
 When declaring a major, a student is connected with an adviser within their major department.

 Register for classes: Student are assigned specific registration appointment times.
 These can be viewed in myBarnard.
 When you are successfully registered for a class, it will change from yellow to green on your class schedule in Student Planning.

 Be sure to register for enough, but not too many credits: Students can take a maximum of 19 credits each semester.
-Students may add four additional credits (up to 23 total) during early registration and the “shopping period,” but an adviser must grant approval for a student to remain above 19 credits permanently.
+Students may request additional credits during the shopping period in September and January.
+An adviser must grant approval for a student to take more than 19 credits.

 Finalize your schedule by the registration deadline: Students can add and drop classes online through the second Friday of the semester.